Who sets speed zones on local roads?

 As part of our road safety commitment, we work closely with VicRoads and Victoria Police to review speed zones to ensure that they are safe, suitable and consistent across our municipality.
 Reviews are based on resident requests or changes in how people use an area.

-The following proposed speed limit changes are subject to VicRoads approval.
-Consultation has already taken place with Victoria Police and VicRoads for these speed zone changes.
-Once implemented, we will review the impact of these changes after 3 to 6 months to determine if any further action is required.
+Proposed speed limit changes are subject to VicRoads approval.
+Consultation has already taken place with Victoria Police and VicRoads for these proposed speed zone changes.
+If implemented, we will review the impact of these changes after 3 to 6 months to determine if further action is required.

 Current speed zones